 If we use water more efficiently, we can ease the impact on the environment.
 It means that we are not taking water from rivers or aquifers which is a concern given that demand is on the increase.
 Along with this, we can also protect the wildlife that relies on the same water we use.

 Water and energy have a very close link.
 The water industry contributes to 1% of the total carbon emissions in the UK as a result of operational needs.
 The more water we use and waste, the more treatment is required.
-Along with this, transporting water is energy-intensive too8.
-Therefore, reducing waste and can help to significantly ease the impact of climate change.
+Along with this, transporting water is energy-intensive too6.
+Therefore, reducing waste can help significantly ease the impact of climate change.

 In reality, saving water takes no time at all.
 All we need to do is take a proactive approach in the way that we use it.
 If we turn a tap on to brush our teeth, then turn it off.
 Instead of swilling dishes, pop them straight into the dishwasher.
 These are simple changes that make a difference.